John Bird, Baron Bird: Big Issue Invest

-In 2001, with The Big Issue Group chairman, Nigel Kershaw OBE, Bird founded Big Issue Invest, a provider of finance for businesses, charities and NGOs with the aim of creating positive social change.
-The social investment arm of The Big Issue Group, initially only dealing in loan finance, Big Issue Invest launched a social investment fund in 2009, and has since invested more than £30 million in hundreds of social enterprises making a positive impact in communities across the UK.
+In 2005, Bird co-founded Big Issue Invest with Group chairman, Nigel Kershaw, as the social investment arm of the Group, providing loan finance and investment to social enterprises, charities and NGOs with the aim of creating positive social change.
+Initially dealing in loan finance, Big Issue Invest launched a social investment fund in 2009.
+It now provides loans ranging from £20,000 to £4 million, backing organisations at every stage of growth, with a focus on communities facing the highest levels of deprivation.